 Health and Antibiotics in Vietnamese Pig Production

-InfoStart date: 1 February, 2018 End date: 30 September, 2021 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 17-M06-KU Countries: Vietnam Thematic areas: Food security and safety, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Danish Agriculture and Food Council, Denmark International Livestock Research Institute (ILRI), Vietnam National Institute of Nutrition (NIM), Vietnam National Institute of Veterinary Research (NIVR), Vietnam Project website: go to website (the site might be inactive) Project coordinator: Anders Dalsgaard Total grant: 4,999,418 DKK
+InfoStart date: 1 February, 2018 End date: 31 December, 2021 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 17-M06-KU Countries: Vietnam Thematic areas: Food security and safety, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Danish Agriculture and Food Council, Denmark International Livestock Research Institute (ILRI), Vietnam National Institute of Nutrition (NIN), Vietnam National Institute of Veterinary Research (NIVR), Vietnam Project website: go to website (the site might be inactive) Project coordinator: Anders Dalsgaard Total grant: 4,999,418 DKK

 Vietnam’s economy and population are growing rapidly.
 Production and consumption of animal products are increasing even faster.
 To manage pig diseases and increase meat production, farmers are turning to antibiotics and other antimicrobials, creating a hotbed for zoonotic diseases and resistance to antibiotic drugs.
 Research has linked heavy use of veterinary antibiotics to a rise of antibiotic resistance in humans, in part through contaminated food products.
 WHO regards antibiotic resistance as one of the most important threats to human health because diminished effectiveness of antibiotic treatments.
 Tainted food also threatens consumer trust and the long-term health of the pig industry.